Theetawee/DJ_WAANVERSE_AUTH_DOCS/docs/configuration/configuring-user-model.md

 1. Make migrations after adding new fields or constraints.
 2. Review generated migrations for correct constraint and index names.
 3. Handle existing data appropriately when adding new required fields.

+---

+This update ensures the email address is required for user creation, aligning with your changes.